bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

-This document specifies an twisted Edwards curve that takes advantage of arithmetic over the field GF(2^127-1) and endomorphisms to achieve the speediest Diffie-Hellman key agreements over a group of order approximately 2^246.
+This document specifies a twisted Edwards curve that takes advantage of arithmetic over the field GF(2^127-1) and two endomorphisms to achieve the speediest Diffie-Hellman key agreements over a group of order approximately 2^246, which provides around 128 bits of security.
 Curve4Q implementations are roughly twice as fast as those of Curve25519, and when not using endomorphisms take eighty percent of the time taken by Curve25519.
-These performance gains do not depend on using large vector units, in contrast to Kummer surfaces.

 --- middle